Incredible Tuscany by Horseback

 It is in this relaxed, familiar atmosphere that the old stone farmhouse of Vallebona offers its guests peace, beautiful natural surroundings, typical local cuisine and unforgettable riding.

-The well-being and sound preparation of the horses is of prime importance to everyone at Vallebona.
+The well-being, training of the horses and connection between horse and human is of prime importance to everyone at Vallebona.
 The Center has 35 horses of different breeds (Maremma, Quarter horse, Sardinian anglo-arab), all of which have been trained or re-trained following the principles of “natural horsemanship” to guarantee maximum physical and psychological condition and reliability.
 The horses of Vallebona are not restricted to individual stalls, but live together outside in the fields, allowing them to remain healthy, both physically and mentally.
 The same attention is given to the relationship between horses and riders in order to guarantee each guest their best-suited workmate and partner.

 Vallebona offers horse aficionados a typical Tuscan farmhouse surrounded by green pastures and beautiful olive groves, from which the farm produces its own extra virgin olive oil.
 The house originated from a watch tower which belonged to the Guidi Counts in the 11th Century and is only 20 km from Florence, near the town of Pontassieve.
 Guests are welcomed into a friendly, relaxed atmosphere, far removed from the formality of hotels.
 Shared bedrooms are simple, airy and spacious, typical of old Tuscan farmhouses.